-NE Business Facts
+Nebraska Business Facts

-Nebraska’s largest livestock product is beef, with about 19,000 cattle ranches feeding their cows grass before delivering to feed lots for the state’s trademark corn-fed beef.
+Nebraska’s largest livestock product is beef, with about 19,000 cattle ranches feeding their cows grass before delivering to feedlots for the state’s trademark corn-fed beef.
 The Cornhusker State counts corn production as its leading crop and ranks third among the nation’s corn-producing states.
 Its “Golden Triangle” of livestock, corn, and ethanol production drives a thriving industry that also ranks high in grains purchased by distilleries.

 Major Companies Headquartered in Nebraska